-Western Victoria holds hundreds of recorded Aboriginal rock art sites spanning more than twenty thousand years, most have been recorded through incidental discovery, and no large scale surveys have been undertaken
+Western Victoria holds hundreds of recorded Aboriginal rock art sites spanning more than twenty thousand years, and we know that recent discoveries have only scratched the surface.

-- Rock art sites are being impacted upon by natural causes such as stone exfoliation, salt build up, lichens and moulds
+- Rock art sites are being degraded by stone exfoliation, salt build up, lichens and moulds

 - Rock arts sites are being degraded by invasive pest activities

-- Visitors are (often inadvertently) causing environmental damage
+- Visitors are (often inadvertently, but sadly, sometimes intentionally), causing environmental damage

 Goats causing damage to rock art sites in the Black Range State Park

 Intentional defacement of ancient rock art sites by visitors